 The B.S. in Air Traffic Management (ATM) at the Daytona Beach Campus is for students whose goal is to become an air traffic controller or work in a related field.
 The coursework provides exposure to procedures and operations like those found in Federal Aviation Administration (FAA) air traffic control facilities.
 The curriculum builds the foundation a student needs to enter the FAA Academy for additional air traffic control training.

-At the Daytona Beach Campus, students get real-world training in the largest interactive air traffic control lab in the U.S.
+At the Daytona Beach Campus, students get real-world training in the largest interactive air traffic control lab in the U.S. We are also the only institution providing an international air traffic management study abroad program.

-Many courses take place in ERAU’s new College of Aviation building, which features an abundance of simulation labs, a weather center, and meteorology labs among many other areas focused on all aspects of aviation.
+Many courses take place in Embry-Riddle’s new College of Aviation building, which features an abundance of simulation labs, a weather center, and meteorology labs among many other areas focused on all aspects of aviation.
 View a list of labs and facilities.

 First year students in the B.S. in Air Traffic Management (ATM) program will typically study aviation-focused mathematics, meteorology, and computer science, along with general education courses, such as communication skills and other electives related to the minor course of study.

-The Campus maintains a modern fleet of aircraft and a host of advanced flight simulation devices with advanced visual systems.
+The campus maintains a modern fleet of aircraft and a host of advanced flight simulation devices with advanced visual systems.

 The Applied Aviation Sciences Department offers a Bachelor of Science degree in Air Traffic Management (ATM).
 This degree is designed to provide a comprehensive education to prepare graduates for productive careers and responsible citizenship in the field of air traffic management.
 The degree provides global leadership in the field of air traffic management and offers coursework and laboratory experiences that prepare students for immediate productivity and career growth with the Federal Aviation Administration, the Department of Defense, and commercial air traffic facilities.
 It is the intent of the Bachelor of Science in Air Traffic Management to accomplish this goal by: